ulbmuenster/invenio-oaipmh-scythe/README.md

 # oaipmh-scythe: A Scythe for harvesting OAI-PMH repositories.

-This is a community maintained fork of the original [sickle](https://github.com/mloesch/sickle).
+Welcome to oaipmh-scythe, an updated and modernized version of the original [sickle](https://github.com/mloesch/sickle), now with additional features and ongoing maintenance.

 |     |     |
 | --- | --- |